CMPSC-305-Allegheny-College-Fall-2023/finalProject/README.md

 In the shared data repository for this project, the supplied data file, `Acutec_datadump_nonconformance.csv`, the attribute, `ColorCurrent` contains the results of the inspection of a particular part.
 In the supplied database (`acutecDB.sqlite3`), the table `nonconformance` also contains the same information.
 The word, "RED" is used to signify that a manufactured part was defective and has been "RED Tagged" to remove it from further production.
 Note, in the supplied database, the table `nonconformance` also contains this same information.

 It is highly recommended that you start using this table to note which parts have RED tags.
 Once you have determined a query to determine the RED fields, continue your work to find what other attributes are connected (related) to these defective tools.
 Work backward and see where you end up.
-Please be sure to write down all your thoughts and decisions you make so that your work can be retraced.
+Please be sure to write down all your thoughts and decisions you make so that your work can be re-traced.

 ---